ar-nelson/spartan-schema/README.md

 A path to a specific location in a JSON document.

+### type `SchemaAssertionError`

+`{ json, schema, validationErrors, message }`

+A detailed error thrown by `assertMatchesSchema` when schema validation fails.
+Includes the schema, the JSON that didn't match, and the list of validation errors, complete with JSONPath locations in both the schema and the JSON value.

 ### function `isSchema(schema, errors?)`

 A type predicate that checks whether `schema` is a valid Spartan Schema.